fisadev/virtualbackground/README.md

 there's a second **concurrent** loop which is always looking at the newest frame, and calculating the mask for it, as fast as it can.

-The main frames loop uses the latest calculated mask, and the masks loop uses the newset frame when building a new mask.
+The main frames loop uses the latest calculated mask, and the masks loop uses the newest frame when building a new mask.
 That means that most of the time, the frames are cropped using a relatively recent mask, which in real life means (most of the time) a relatively similar frame.